thezeroalpha/vim-literate-markdown/examples/literate_markdown_autoload.md

 A code block in markdown is delimited by three backticks at the start (followed optionally by the name of a language), and three backticks at the end.
 We'll only tangle code that includes a language, because if there's no language set, the code may not be executable.

-Let's define the start and end delimiters as variables containin regular expressions:
+Let's define the start and end delimiters as variables containing regular expressions:

 <!-- :Tangle(vim) <constants> -->
 ```vim